carghir/inertia-transfer/README.md

 Finally, we present a load step from $-0.5p.u.$ to $0.95p.u.$ under conditions of stiff grid in Fig. G1, and weak grid in Fig. G2.

 ![Fig G1:](fig/Stiff_load_step.png)
-*Fig. G1: Stiff grid load step.
+*Fig. G1: Stiff grid, load step.
 The two control approaches yield similar results despite the difference in design philosophy.*
 [Download PDF](fig/Stiff_load_step.pdf)

 <br>

 ![Fig G2:](fig/Weak_load_step.png)
-*Fig. G2: Weak grid load step.
+*Fig. G2: Weak grid, load step.
 This test concludes the detailed comparison between the traditional cascade tracking approach and the novel, synchronous machine matching with energy-based control approach, yielding similar behavior.
 We see how the latter achieves current tracking, as well as modulation and current constraint satisfaction, in addition to the DC-link regulation, AC voltage support, and inertia provision features.*
 [Download PDF](fig/Weak_load_step.pdf)

 ---